Updated July 5, 2023

 It will fetch all the branches from the repositories.
 It will also download all of the commits that are required and also the files from other repositories.
-If you want to fetch a specified branch then use git fetch <remote> <branch> command.
-If you want to fetch all the details of the remote branches then use git fetch –all command.
+If you want to fetch a specified branch, then use the git fetch <remote> <branch> command.
+If you want to fetch all the remote branches’ details, then use the git fetch –all command.

-Here are few syntax and examples of GitHub pull:
+Here are a few syntax and examples of GitHub pull:

-- git pull – This command will fetch the copy of the specified remote repository of the current branch and will merge it into the local repository.
+- git pull – This command will fetch the copy of the current branch’s specified remote repository and merge it into the local repository.

-- git pull –no –commit –This command will only fetch the content from the remote repository but will not commit the changes to the local repository.
+- git pull –no –commit –This command will only fetch the content from the remote repository but will not commit the local repository changes.

 - git pull –rebase – This command is used to integrate the remote branch with the local repository.

 - git pull –verbose –This command will provide all the details of the downloaded and merged details as an output.